Week 1 (Aug. 26 - 30)

 Quiz: First day of class; no quiz!

 Homework exercises: Download and install Stellarium on your personal computer or electronic device (the bigger the screen the better).
 A download link is available in the sidebar.
-Then spend a minimum of one hour looking at the motion of the sun, the moon, and the planets on Stellarium.
+Spend at least one liesurely hour looking at the motion of the sun, the moon, and the planets on Stellarium.
 This does not have to be all in one sitting.
 If you need a little assistance, the videos below will lead you through the basic features of Stellarium.

-To demonstrate your newly acquired skills: take two screenshots of the sky on the date of your birth (e.g. July 3, 2001) and submit them to me.
-One if these should show the sun and its surrounding constellation art at noon on the day you were born; the other should show an interesting feature of the night sky.
-This is due at noon on Saturday of Week 1.
+Upload to Canvass: To demonstrate your newly acquired skills: take two screenshots of the sky on the date of your birth (e.g. July 3, 2001) and submit them to me.
+One of these should clearly show the sun and its surrounding constellation art at noon on the day you were born; the other should show an interesting feature of the night sky.
+This is due at noon on Saturday at the end of week 1.

-Laboratory exercises: In our evening laboratory sections this week, we will be assembling a Horizon Globe, which was designed and built by Tom Van Damme and his colleagues over at HorizonGlobe.com.
+Laboratory exercises: In our evening laboratory sections this week, we will be assembling a Horizon Globe, which was designed and built by Tom Van Damme and his colleagues at HorizonGlobe.com.
 The Horizon Globe is a wonderful little mechanical model of the sky—a bit like an armillary sphere.
 Over the next two weeks, we will be working through a number of exercises using the Horizon Globe.
-You must do a (minimum) two-page write up in your astronomy book that describes the assembled apparatus and how it is used.
-This must be scanned and submitted via Canvass.
+You must do a two-page (minimum) write up in your astronomy book that describes the assembled apparatus and how it is used.
+Your lab book pages must be clearly scanned and submitted via Canvass.
+If I cannot read your scan, I cannot grade it.
 It is due at noon on Monday of Week 3.

 Introduction to Stellarium (5 videos):